nus-cs2030s/2324-s2/docs/14-polymorphism.md

 }
 ```

 This version of `equals`, however, does not override `Object::equals(Object)`.
 Since we hinted to the compiler that we meant this to be an overriding method, using `@Override`, the compiler will give us an error.
-This is not treated as method overriding, since the method signature for `Circle::equals(Circle)` is different from `Object::equals(Object)`.
+This method is not treated as method overriding, since the method signature for `Circle::equals(Circle)` is different from `Object::equals(Object)`.

 Why then is overriding important?
 Why not just leave out the line `@Override` and live with the non-overriding, one-line, `equals` method above?